 The radon component of the Wyoming Cancer Program provides information to Wyoming residents, contractors, and real estate agents about radon.

-Check out all the video submissions from this year here!
+Check out the video submissions from last year here!

 For questions or more information about the Wyoming Radon Program contact the WDH Wyoming Cancer Program at 1.307.777.6015.

 Radon is a radioactive gas that doesn’t have a color, odor, or taste.
 Radon seeps up from the earth into the air we breathe, and comes from the natural breakdown of uranium in almost all soil.

 To find out more about radon, please visit the EPA radon website.